sonukumar6116/country/README.md

 # Vite React Country Data Project

 This project is a React application bootstrapped with Vite.
-It fetches country data from the REST Countries API and includes several features such as a shimmer effect for loading states, searching by country name, filtering by region, and dark/light mode.
+It fetches country data from the REST Countries API and includes several features such as a shimmer effect for loading states, searching by country name, filtering by region , Pagination, and dark/light mode.
 The application is also responsive.

 ## Features